royyandzakiy/multisensor-station/README.md

         1) `env:esp32`: application to build & flash. this is the default environment which is meant for development and production
         2) `env:unit_tests__xxxx`: unit testing suite/on desktop/native tests. these are an array of unit testing suites dedicated to for quick response tests. it is defined however you define through `test_filter` and `test_ignore`.
 DO NOT build this environment, it will do nothing. instead, it is dedicated for the `pio test -e unit_tests__xxxx -vvv` command, and all tests are expected to be run natively (obviously without needing for any development board plugged in because no flashing)
         3) `env:integration_tests__xxxx`: integration testing suite/on device tests. these are an array of integration tests expected to be long in response (need to flash first) tests. it is defined however you define through `test_filter` and `test_ignore`.
 DO NOT build this environment, it will do nothing. instead, it is dedicated for the `pio test -e unit_tests__xxxx -vvv` command, and will then do the flashing to the development board, and after it be flashed, the tests will run
+        3) `env:e2e_tests__xxxx`: end-to-end testing suite/on device tests. these are an array of end-to-end tests expected to be long in response (need to flash first) tests.

             ![choose environment](docs/environment.png)